elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dynamic-supervisor.markdown

        test/kv/registry_test.exs:33: (test)
 ```

 We are going to solve this issue by defining a new supervisor that will spawn and supervise all buckets.
-There is one supervisor strategy, called `:simple_one_for_one`, that is the perfect fit for such situations: it allows us to specify a worker template and supervise many children based on this template.
-With this strategy, no workers are started during the supervisor initialization.
-Instead, a worker is started manually via the `Supervisor.start_child/2` function.
+Opposite to the previous Supervisor we defined, the children are not known upfront, but they are rather started dynamically.
+For those situations, we use a `DynamicSupervisor`.
+The `DynamicSupervisor` does not expect a list of children during initialization, instead each works is started manually via `DynamicSupervisor.start_child/2`.

 ## The bucket supervisor